tweag/nixpkgs-graph-explorer/README.md

 This project aims to make the software dependency graph data from `nixpkgs` more easily accessible for analytics and general exploration use cases.

+## UPDATE 2023-08-14

+The project is moving to a focus on the extraction part first.
+See [`nixtract](https://github.com/tweag/nixtract) which focuses on the `core` component of this project.

 ## Running locally

 ```console